GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ### Creating a Database

-For this part, I used <a href="https://www.elephantsql.com/" target="_blank">ElephantSQL</a> as it is a wonderful free service to use as long as our database is not too large.
-To set this up, please follow the steps below:</p>
+For this part, I used <a href="https://www.elephantsql.com/" target="_blank">ElephantSQL</a> as it is a wonderful free service to use if our database is not too large.
+To set this up, please follow the steps below:

-1) Sign Up and make an accountDjango will need to povide some card details but that will not be charged providing you dont exceed any limits).
+1) Sign Up and make an account.
+You will need to provide some card details but that will not be charged providing you don’t exceed any limits).
 ![image](https://user-images.githubusercontent.com/72948843/204639943-93638333-43cd-453f-ae02-48f1ac6cccc3.png)

-2) Upon completion of registration, you should be able to log in and get to the instance hompage, Here  in the right corner at the top of the screen (were in green), you will see your name and just beneath it a button that says "Create Instance" press it build a database.
+2) Upon completion of registration, you should be able to log in and get to the instance homepage, here in the right corner at the top of the screen (were in green), you will see your name and just beneath it a button that says "Create Instance" press it build a database.
 ![image](https://user-images.githubusercontent.com/72948843/204640503-91b6d68f-3db2-4670-a96a-670770d62d0b.png)

 3) You have four steps to create the database, you need to fill out the name of which you want to give for this database and select the free turtle plan. (the tags are optional) Proceed to select region...